externo6/mafMusic/README.md

 Created by externo6. v1.0a

-By design this is a basic music bot that plays from youtube.
+By design this is a basic discord music bot that plays from youtube.
 I built this for my friends as the bot we used to use stopped functioning due to youtube blocking IP's without login, plus its a nice little project for myself.
 A small note, I do not plan to provide any support for this, you use this at your own risk.
 Another note, my error catching is pretty basic/meh.
 In reality, I dont really care what the error is just print it and continue.
 If there is an error its most likely due to a service error or something I f'ed up.